The Year 1582 and the Missing Ten Days!

-In the year 1582 October 4th was followed by October 15th!
+In the year 1582, October 4th was followed not by October 5th, but by October 15th!
 What happened to the missing ten days?
 The answer is carved into the funerary monument to Pope Gregory XIII (r.
 1572-85), which stands in St Peter's Basilica.

 The monument, the work of Camillo Rusconi (1658-1728), a sculptor from Milan, was completed in 1723.
 The pope is flanked by personifications of Religion and Wisdom, and sits enthroned above an urn, under which crouches a dragon, the heraldic device of his family, the Boncompagni.